 Following the success of their full-length demo EP Origins, producer Pete Matthews found the band in their home base of Little Rock, Arkansas.
 He hooked them up with his producer friend at Wind-Up Records who, after hearing their demo of “My Immortal,” signed them.

 “My Immortal” would return to prominence in that Ben Affleck-starring misfire Daredevil.
-It was used in the funeral for Jennifer Garner/ Elektra’s father.
+It was used at the funeral of Jennifer Garner/ Elektra’s father.

 (Props to the filmmakers for the image of Elektra using her umbrella to cut out the rain and disappear from Daredevil’s radar sense.
 That was about the only good thing in that movie besides the Evanescence tracks.)

-Their most popular hit, “Bring me to Life,” was also in the film as Elektra revenge workout song.
+Their most popular hit, “Bring Me to Life,” was also in the film as Elektra’s revenge workout song.

 Which brings us to The Open Door and Mozart’s Requiem